Be on Alert – Fraudulent Employment Offers. Learn More

 ICF’s Transportation Practice specializes in addressing complex planning, policy, and program issues at the nexus of transportation and the environment, energy, and communities.
 ICF’s work focuses on integrated approaches that support sustainable transportation decisions, addressing mobility, safety, environmental, social, and economic effects of transportation.
 Our work includes strategic planning, research, policy analysis, outreach, training, and program evaluation for federal, state, and local governments.
 We specialize in evaluating the impacts of infrastructure projects, programs, and government policies; developing guidebooks; and documenting best practices related to integrated planning, transportation operations, and the environment.

 We are seeking a Principal Transportation Planner for ICF’s Transportation Practice.
-A Principal Transportation Planner is responsible for leading teams in projects related to transportation planning, transportation policy, asset management, and related topics.
-This position will be remote as we continue to move through the pandemic, but once on-site work resumes, we prefer that the work location be based in one of ICF’s offices in the Washington, DC area.
+A Principal Transportation Planner is responsible for leading teams in projects related to multimodal transportation planning and transportation policy issues.
+The Principal Planner will lead statewide, regional, and local transportation planning projects in the Mid-Atlantic region (primarily from Virginia through New York), as well as support national-level research projects.
+This position will be remote as we continue to move through the pandemic, but once on-site work resumes, we prefer that the work location be based in one of ICF’s offices in the Washington, DC area or New York metro area, although location is flexible for other locations in the Mid-Atlantic.
 This is an opportunity to contribute to an important mission and work on emerging planning and sustainable issues, and all while building a great career at ICF!